hmccarty/chess_cli/README.md

 ## Motivations
 I wanted a quick CLI to play chess while waiting for build servers at work.
 For a long time, I had a script that used the Lichess api and that worked moderately enough.
-Eventually however, I wanted to explore Deep RL networks, so I revamped this project to include a fully fledged engine.
+Eventually however, I wanted to explore local move generation, so I revamped this project to include a fully fledged engine.

 ## Current Status
 ```